zlatanvasovic/dotfiles/README.md

 # ~/.dotfiles

-**My dotfiles**

-They are organized into subdirectories that represents categories.
+Dotfiles are organized into subdirectories that represents categories.

 Licensed under the terms of MIT license.